Of copulas, quantiles, ranks and spectra: An $L_1$-approach to spectral analysis: An -approach to spectral analysis

-where $ \gamma_k(x_1 , x_2)$ is defined in \eqref{lcov}.
+Covariances clearly are not sufficient for describing a serial copula.
+We therefore introduce the following concept, which will be convenient for that purpose.
+Let $\{Y_t\}_{t\in\Z}$ be a strictly stationary process and define its {\it copula cross-covariance kernel} of lag $ k\in\IZ$ of $\{Y_t\}_{t \in\IZ}$ as where $\gammar_k(\tau_1,\tau_2)$ is defined in \eqref{ccov}.
+Similarly, define the {\it Laplace cross-covariance kernel} of lag $k\in\IZ$ of $\{Y_t\}_{t \in\IZ}$ as where $ \gamma_k(x_1 , x_2)$ is defined in \eqref{lcov}.
 Contrary to traditional cross-covariances, copula and Laplace cross-covariance kernels exist for all $k$ (no finite variance assumption needed).
-The words ``covariance'' and ``cross-covariance'' are used out of time series classical terminology; but we only consider covariances of indicators, which provide a canonical description of their joint distributions.
-The copula cross-covariance kernel of order $k$ indeed entirely characterizes the joint distribution of $(U_t, U_{t-k})$, and conversely, without requiring any information on the distribution function $F_Y$ of $Y_t$.
-Along with $F_Y$, the copula cross-covariance kernel of order $k$ entirely characterizes the Laplace cross-covariance kernel of order $k$ and the joint distribution of $(Y_t, Y_{t-k})$, and conversely.
-If $\int x^2{\rm d}F_Y<\infty$, the distribution function~$F_Y$ of $Y_t$ and the collection of copula cross-covariance kernels of all orders jointly characterize the autocovariance function of $\{Y_t\}_{t\in\Z}$.
+The words ``covariance'' and ``cross-covariance'' are used out of time series classical terminology; but we only consider covariances of indicators, which always exist, and provide a canonical description of their joint distributions.
+The copula cross-covariance kernel of order $k$ indeed entirely characterizes the joint distribution of $(U_t, U_{t-k})$, and conversely, without requiring any information on the distribution function $F$ of $Y_t$.
+Along with $F$, the copula cross-covariance kernel of order $k$ entirely characterizes the Laplace cross-covariance kernel of order $k$ and the joint distribution of $(Y_t, Y_{t-k})$, and conversely.
+If $\int x^2\,{\rm d}F <\infty$, the distribution function $F$ of $Y_t$ and the collection of copula cross-covariance kernels of all orders jointly characterize the autocovariance function of $\{Y_t\}_{t\in\Z}$.

-\subsection{The Laplace and copula spectral density kernels.}
+\subsection{The Laplace and copula spectral density kernels}